 For freedom to be meaningful, we must have a variety of potentially good choices to select from — each person can opt for what s/he wants while others make other choices.
 But this is not what Waldorf education contemplates (even if some Waldorf teachers think it is).
 We have only two real choices, according to Anthroposophical teachings, and only one of them is good.
 We may “freely” choose to follow the teachings of Rudolf Steiner and his adherents, in which case we will evolve to marvelous spiritual heights; or we may “freely” turn our backs on the teachings of Rudolf Steiner and his adherents, in which case we will — sooner or later — lose our souls.
 This paradigm abolishes freedom.
 We can go one way and live, or go the other way and die.
 No sane person would take the second option, which means that all sane people are compelled to take the first option.* [See “Freedom” and “Hell”.]

-Waldorf faculties attempt to train children in unconventional forms of thought, inculcating unconventional values while directing kids toward unconventional life choices.
-The freedom Waldorf schools want is the freedom to choose their own odd religion.
+Waldorf faculties attempt to train children in unconventional forms of thought, inculcating unconventional values while directing kids toward unconventional life journeys.
+The freedom Waldorf schools want to promote is the freedom for Waldorf students and graduates to choose the Waldorf religion.

 (Returning to Bierl’s statement, above: He mentions the Waldorf conception of “holistic” schooling and the strange power of the number 7.
 You can get a taste of Waldorf’s unconventionality by looking into “Holistic Education”, “Magic Numbers”, and “Most Significant”.)

 * Anthroposophical thinking allows a slight bit of wriggle room — very slight.
-You can elect a form of Anthroposophy that is a bit more Gnostic, or one that is a bit more Rosicrucian, or a bit more Hindu-ish, or a bit more Buddhist-ish — but these are minor shadings.
-According to Anthroposophical teachings, all “true” forms of spiritual science must, for instance, recognize the central importance of Christ.
+You can elect a form of Anthroposophy that is a bit more gnostic, or one that is a bit more Rosicrucian, or a bit more Hindu-ish, or a bit more Buddhist-ish — but these are minor shadings.
+Anthroposophists believe, for instance, that all “true” forms of spiritual science must recognize the central importance of Christ.
 (So much for overly Hindu-ish or Buddhist-ish approaches.)
 And Christ must be recognized as the Sun God.
 (So much for mainstream Christianity.
-[See “Sun God”.])
+[See “Sun God”].)
 Very little variation is permissible.
 The path suited to modern humans, Steiner said, is the Rosicrucian/Anthroposophical path.
 Those who take this path are less dependent on a guru than if they were to take other paths, but still the ultimate options available are just two: 1) Anthroposophy, advancement, life or 2) anti-Anthroposophy, doom, death.

 Anthroposophy weaves together many strands of religious and occultist tradition.
 It draws on Christianity, Hinduism, Norse mythology, astrology, alchemy, and many other sources.
 Steiner found truth in many such sources.
 However, he then reinterpreted them, forcing them into an arbitrary, superficial, and illusory consistency.
 Only the end product is truly true, according to Steiner.
 Anthroposophy is "spiritual science."
 It is the result of Steiner's "exact clairvoyance."
 It is True.
 Nothing else is truly True, not even the sources he drew from — at most, according to Steiner, they contain earlier, incomplete versions of the Truth.